openfisca/openfisca-doc/presentation.md

 # Presentation

-OpenFisca is an open microsimulation software of French tax-benefit system.
+OpenFisca is an open microsimulation software of the French tax-benefit system.
 It allows users to simply calculate many social benefits and taxes paid by households and simulate the impact of reforms on their budget.
 It is an educational tool intended to help citizens better understand the tax-benefit system.